Join the CoCoRaHS Network...because every drop counts!

 No rain is still an important observation

 Volunteers also report when it DOES NOT rain.
 Documenting the fact that a part of the county missed a precipitation event helps improve our understanding of drought conditions.
 That information is also useful in improving radar and satellite rainfall estimates.
+This also reflects the importance of placing your rain gauge in a representative location that adheres to CoCoRaHS siting requirements.

 Who uses the CoCoRaHS data?